 Headline 2 is normally the value proposition.

-Headline 1 and 2 are to be written in Title Case and end in a full stop or question mark if there is space.
-Two exceptions to this rule.
+Headline 1 and 2 are to be written in Title Case with two exceptions:

 Don’t use superlatives like ‘best’ even if they’re in the triggering search term.

-Spelling and grammar must be correct - even if the triggering search term is incorrect.
+Spelling and grammar must be correct - even if the triggering search term is spelt badly.

 American/British spelling.
 If a word can be spelt in correctly two ways use the spelling that’s used in the triggering search term for this advert.